 The way Coca-Cola describes Smart Water makes it sound absolutely amazing, like it’s this powerful type of water that’s going to offer you countless health benefits.

-In practice, though, we’re simply talking about distilled water that has some electrolytes added into it.
+In practice, though, we’re simply talking about distilled water that has some electrolytes added to it.
 You’ll see most of the same benefits by simply drinking distilled water.
 Even filtered water or tap water isn’t incredibly different.

 The water is also meant to have a ‘purely balanced pH’, as Coca-Cola carefully monitors pH levels.
-Interestingly though, they never talk about why doing so is useful or even what pH they’re trying to reach with regular smart water.
+Interestingly though, they never talk about why doing so is useful or even what pH they’re trying to reach with regular Smart Water.

 The Price